Photo of Marrickville Road and nearby Illawarra Road, Marrickville

 Between 1925-1939, Dot and her family were living in the Sydney suburb of Marrickville, where she attended the local Public School.
 After completing school studies her occupation involved domestic duties, she also worked in the local woollen mill.
 Dot was aged 16 when the Second World War broke out.

 Three years later, in 1942, Dorothy and her partner Stanley Lloyd Hall had one child, a son.
 The partnership between Dorothy and Stanley lasted for five years.
 Stanley married his new partner, Jean Schofield, at Marrickville in May 1946.

 - Stella Constance Morris [1928-1963]

 Dorothy married her new partner, Ronald Grant Fitzpatrick, at Randwick in August 1946.
 They had one child, a daughter.
 Following their marriage, the family encountered financial and other difficulties and the two children, were raised by their respective grandmothers during their early development years.
 It was not until 1954-1956 that the children lived together with both Dot and her husband Ronald at Riverwood and Revesby, New South Wales.

 By 1964 the marriage of Ronald and Dorothy was in trouble.
 They had separated, and Dot was living by herself at Erskineville.

-Dorothy Amelia Fitzpatrick née Morris was buried on the morning of 19th November 1966 at the Church of England Lawn Cemetery, Rookwood.
+Dorothy Amelia Fitzpatrick née Morris was buried on the morning of 19 November 1966 in Lawn 1_Zone C/#/811 at the Church of England Lawn Cemetery, Rookwood.